 Thank you for your Support!

-Thanks to everyone for supporting the 9th Annual Taber Pheasant Festival.
-It was another very successful festival, and it wouldn't be possible without you!
+Thanks to everyone who supported our 10th Annual Taber Pheasant Festival.
+It was another great festival, and you helped make it possible!

 Your enthusiasm, energy, and time do not go unnoticed.
 Your tremendous commitment makes the Taber Pheasant Festival fun and memorable.

 Thanks to Alberta Hunter Education Instructors’ Association (AHEIA) for providing free shooting lessons at the Novice Shoot.

 Hunters, Festival Supporters and their Friends (especially their four-legged companions)

 Whether you hunted at one or more sites, or purchased a single raffle ticket online, thank you for supporting the festival.

 - 188 hunting parties

 - 5,100 ring-necked pheasants released across 40 landowner sites

 - 5 raffles completely sold out